What Should I Do After a Car Accident?

-It is extremely important that you follow some basic rules beginning at the scene of the truck accident, so you do not jeopardize your health and your right to compensation.
+It is extremely important that you follow some basic rules beginning at the scene of the automobile accident, so you do not jeopardize your health and your right to compensation.

 - Seek medical attention immediately.
 Obtaining a complete examination from a doctor as soon as possible will serve two purposes.
 First, the doctor can often detect injuries that you may not have noticed until several days after the accident and will be more easily treated if caught early; and second, a doctor’s examination will automatically create a complete medical record of any injuries you sustain during this accident and this will strengthen your case.

-- Get complete information from everyone at the scene of the trucking accident.
-Obtain the name, address, telephone number, driver’s license number, and insurance information of all of the drivers involved in the truck accident as well as the names of any emergency personnel and the contact information of any witnesses.
+- Get complete information from everyone at the scene of the automobile accident.
+Obtain the name, address, telephone number, driver’s license number, and insurance information of all of the drivers involved in the automobile accident, as well as the names of any emergency personnel and the contact information of any witnesses.

 - Do not admit guilt or sign any statements without talking to a lawyer first.
-Be cooperative with the police, other drivers, and emergency personnel at the scene of the truck accident, but don’t say anything that can later be used as evidence to prove that you were responsible for an accident that wasn’t your fault.
+Be cooperative with the police, other drivers and emergency personnel at the scene of the car accident, but don’t say anything that can later be used as evidence to prove that you were responsible for an accident that wasn’t your fault.

 - Keep complete records of medical expenses and other costs related to your accident which can be used as evidence to help you verify these damages.

 - Contact your insurance company and report the accident so they can begin processing your claim.
 Make sure you give this information to your insurance company with an attorney’s assistance at the time you give the statement in order not to prejudice your claim.
 Your own insurance company is in the business to make money, they are not there to assist you no matter how nice they may seem.
-They are looking to find ways to getting out of paying you the compensation you deserve-don’t be one of their victims!
+They are looking for ways not to pay you the compensation you deserve – don’t be one of their victims!

 - Contact Susan Handel immediately.